Articles

 How-To

-Perfect Your Partner Rewards and Commissions With These 7 Questions
+Perfect Your Partner Commissions and Rewards With These 7 Questions

 Without the right rewards, you'll struggle to recruit and retain your ideal partners.
-Learn how to create compelling rewards for any partner program.
+Learn how to create compelling commissions for any partner program.

 If you want proof that partnerships work, look no further than the hippopotamus and the oxpecker.
 The oxpecker, a species of bird from sub-Saharan Africa, is known to ride along the backs of hippos eating insects.
 It’s an excellent arrangement for both parties: The bird gets to feast on a steady supply of food, while the hippo is delighted to be protected from potentially dangerous parasites.

 Similarly, in business relationships, the key to a successful partnership is to find rewards that compel each party to enthusiastically uphold their end of the bargain.
-While rewards in B2B partnerships are almost exclusively monetary, there are still myriad complexities to consider.
-Should you pay your partners for leads or just for closed sales?
-Should you offer a flat fee or rolling commission?
-Should you tier your rewards to give the best-performing partners a larger cut of revenue?
+While commissions in B2B partnerships are almost exclusively monetary, there are still a myriad of complexities to consider.
+Should you pay your partners for leads or just for closed-won deals?
+Should you offer a flat fee or percentage?
+Should you tier your commission structure to give the best-performing partners a larger cut of revenue?

 1. What are the goals of your partner program?

-The very first question you need to think on is: What KPIs (key performance indicators) are you responsible for driving?
+The very first question you need to think on is what KPIs (key performance indicators) are you responsible for driving?
 You want to align the activities your partners get paid on to your own goals.
-If your internal KPI is new paying customers, you want to reward your partners for new paying customers.
+If your internal KPI is new paying customers, you want partners to receive commissions for that action of driving new paying customers.
 If your KPI is leads, pay partners for new leads created.
 If this sounds obvious, it’s easy to get tripped up in practice and err by being too clever.

-“A common mistake I see vendors make is that they incentivize for the wrong thing, and make partners read between the lines to know what they actually want,” says Nikita Zhitkevich, Director of Channel Partnerships and Alliances at PartnerStack.
-“If you accommodate a partner who asks to be paid on cost per click when you really want leads, the partnership won’t work out, because ultimately, the leads won’t come from the clicks that occur.
-Remember, you get what you incentivize.”
+“A common mistake I see vendors make is that they incentivize for the wrong thing and make partners read between the lines to know what they actually want,” says Nikita Zhitkevich, VP of Sales at PartnerStack.
+“If you accommodate a partner who asks to be paid on cost per click when you really want leads, the partnership won’t work out.”

 See more: The definitive guide to easy partner payouts.

-2. What activities will you reward partners for?
+2. What activities will partners earn commissions for?

 This may be an easy question to answer if you have clear KPIs.
-But if you have multiple KPIs, or are not sure where to begin, it helps to examine the three most common rewards structures.
+But if you have multiple KPIs or are not sure where to begin it helps to examine the three most common rewards structures.
+We also recommend stack ranking your KPIs if you have more than one in order to identify the most important ones.

 Cost per click